aptech/docs/docs/CR-AmericanBinomCall_ImpVol.rst

 Purpose
 ----------------
-Computes implied volatilities for American call options using binomial method.
+Computes implied volatilities for American call options using the binomial method.

 Format
 ----------------